Angmering School

 The Angmering School is a coeducational community secondary school and sixth form located in Angmering, West Sussex that opened in 1975.
 The school has Specialist Sports and Science College status.
-The headteacher is Simon Liley.
-There are approximately 1400 children on roll, with an age range of 11 to 18 years.
-There is a Sixth Form college on the site which offers an array of Level 3 qualifications.
+Headteacher Simon Liley was to start in post in 2016.
+There are approximately 1389 children on roll and a capacity of 1451, with an age range of 11 to 18 years.
+There is a sixth form college on the site which offers a range of A-Level and vocational Level 3 qualifications.